QB54 Shark Tank Update — Shark Tank Season 17

 Did QB54 Get A Deal On Shark Tank?

-Furthermore, Sharks wanted to know more about the ad spend and CAC (Customer Acquisition Cost).
-They were shocked to learn that the ad spend was $700,000 in 2024 and the CAC was $80.
-That’s when Mr. Wonderful gave a terrific expression, mentioning, ” What is sucking up the profits?”
+Sharks wanted to know more about the brand’s ad spending and their CAC (Customer Acquisition Cost).
+They were shocked to hear that the ad spend was $700K in 2024 and the customer acquisition cost was $80.
+That’s when Mr Wonderful gave a terrific expression, mentioning, “What is sucking up the profits?”

 Robert Herjavec and Michael Strahan also refused to participate in the negotiations.
-The guest shark stated that this product needs to be demonstrated, as there is a difference between an online experience and a retail experience.
+The guest Shark stated that this product needs to be demonstrated, as there is a difference between an online experience and a retail experience.

 Thus, Michael or Mike Silva has to walk out of the tank without any deal.